 We have seen friends use laser tattoo removal to remove another’s work.

-Can I see your license?
+Can I see your licence?

-Can I see your sterilization process?
+Can I see your sterilisation process?

 How do you like to work with clients?

-How does the artist handle design customization, and how much input will the client have in the final tattoo design?
+How does the artist handle design customisation, and how much input will the client have in the final tattoo design?
 Will they go rogue and use their creative skills, or will they follow what you want to the letter?
 Do they provide design consultations, and how do they charge for this sort of thing?

 What is the estimated cost and how does payment work?

 Different tattoo artists will charge different prices based on their level of skill and experience.
 They might also have different ideas about how the process of payment works, from initial consultations to tattoo sessions.
 Tattoo prices vary depending on factors such as size, complexity, and artist experience.
 So it’s best to be clear about what you’ll be charged from the beginning.